-If a mass has been detected by your veterinarian, the easiest way to confirm the presence of an anal sac tumor is by a fine needle aspirate.
-This involves placing a small needle into the mass from the outside of your dog’s hind-end and retrieving cells from the mass.
+If a mass has been detected by your veterinarian, the easiest way to confirm the presence of an anal sac tumor is by a fine needle aspirate (FNA).
+This involves placing a small needle into the mass from the outside of your pet’s hind end to retrieve cells from the mass.
 These cells can then be placed on a slide and evaluated by a pathologist.
-If a sample cannot be obtained by this method, the mass will be removed and sent for review by a pathologist for diagnosis confirmation.
+If a sample cannot be obtained by this method, the mass will be surgically removed and sent for analysis by a pathologist for diagnosis confirmation.

 How does this cancer typically progress?

 Anal sac tumors have a moderate risk of spread dependent on a multitude of factors.
 Therefore, your veterinarian will be concerned about both the local disease (the mass itself, or primary tumor) and the potential for spread, or if it has already spread at the time of diagnosis.
-This becomes important in terms of treatment options and therefore, your pet will have tests performed to stage the tumor prior to any intervention.
+This becomes important in terms of treatment options.
+Your pet will have tests performed to stage the tumor prior to any intervention.

-Staging means determining if the cancer has spread elsewhere by assessing what period (or stage) of tumor development the tumor is currently in.
-This usually involves other imaging such as abdominal ultrasound and X-rays.
-Depending on the results, further sampling may be required, and will ultimately alter the treatment plan.
+Staging means determining if cancer has spread elsewhere by assessing what period (or stage) of tumor development the tumor is currently in.
+This usually involves other imaging, such as abdominal ultrasound and radiographs (X-rays).
+Depending on the results, further sampling may be required and will ultimately alter the treatment plan.

 How will it affect my pet?

-Depending on the tumor’s size, your pet could develop signs of straining to defecate or produce ribbon-like stool.
+Depending on the tumor’s size, your pet could develop signs of straining to defecate or produce thin ribbon-like stool.
 Hypercalcemia (an increased calcium level in the blood found on your pet’s blood tests) can be consistent with anal sac tumors.
 These tumors produce a protein that causes the release of calcium into the bloodstream.
-Therefore, your pet may show signs of increased drinking, increased urination, and/or lethargy and vomiting.
-Kidney injury/failure is also possible from persistently high calcium levels.
+Therefore, your pet may show signs of increased drinking, increased urination, lethargy, and/or vomiting.
+Kidney injury/failure is also possible due to persistently high calcium levels.

 What are the treatments for this type of tumor?

-The best and most well described local treatment for the primary tumor is surgery.
-This typically involves removal of the mass; however, it is possible cells may be left behind.
-If staging has found disease elsewhere (for example, if a lymph node contains abnormal tumor cells), that area will typically be surgically removed as well.
-Chemotherapy may then be considered if there is evidence of spread.
-If surgery is not an option, your veterinarian may discuss with you the options for radiation therapy on a case-by-case basis.
+The best and most well-described local treatment for the primary tumor is surgery.
+This typically involves the removal of the mass; however, it is possible cells may be left behind.
+If staging has found disease elsewhere (e.g., if a lymph node contains abnormal tumor cells), that area will typically be surgically removed as well.
+Radiation and chemotherapy may then be considered if there is evidence of spread.
+If surgery is not an option, your veterinarian may discuss the options for radiation therapy on a case-by-case basis with you.

 Is there anything else I should know?

-If your pet is having difficulty defecating or is straining to defecate as a result of an anal sac mass, your veterinarian may recommend a stool softener to relieve your pet of this discomfort until treatment can be pursued.
-It is therefore best to avoid diets that will cause bulkiness to the stool (e.g., high fiber diets).
+If your pet is having difficulty defecating or is straining to defecate because of an anal sac mass, your veterinarian may recommend a stool softener to relieve your pet of this discomfort until treatment can be pursued.
+It is best to avoid diets that will cause bulkiness to the stool (e.g., high-fiber diets).

-The mass may be uncomfortable and therefore your pet should not be allowed to scoot or lick their hind end.
-In pets that have an elevated calcium, they should always have access to plenty of fresh water until treatment can be pursued.
+Prevent your pet from scooting or licking its hind end.
+Pets with elevated calcium levels should always have access to plenty of fresh water until treatment can be pursued.